nixys/nxs-backup/README.md

 #### External nxs-backup module

 In this module, an external script is executed passed to the program via the key "dump_cmd".
-By default at the completion of this command, it is expected that:
+By default, at the completion of this command, it is expected that:

 * A complete backup file with data will be collected
 * The stdout will send data in json format, like: